melvincarvalho/userguide/views/addressbook/userguide.md

 ## View
 To display an address book:
-1. In the [Data Browser](https://github.com/solidos/userguide/README.md), navigate to the address book.
+1. In the [SolidOS Databrowser](./../../README.md), navigate to the address book.
 2. The address book should automatically be displayed:

 <img src="Addressbook_View.png" alt="Address Book" width="1024" style="border: 1; border-style:solid; border-color: rgb(200,200,200)">